-This Tweet About Bill Cosby's Guilty Verdict Cuts Through #MeToo & Male Power
+This One Tweet About Bill Cosby's Guilty Verdict Will Floor You

 On Thursday, after hours of deliberation, a jury found Bill Cosby guilty on three counts of aggravated indecent assault against Andrea Constant in 2004.
 The verdict marks a significant win for the more than 50 women who have accused the disgraced comedian of sexual assault, but this one tweet by Jessica Valenti about Cosby's guilty verdict makes an incisive point about male power in the #MeToo era.